yaqwsx/bcthesis/caching.md

 Also multiple the same or similar diamond-shapes can occur multiple time in different parts of a multi-state space.
 Syntactic equality optimization works in some cases.
-However there might be a diamond-shape that can be resolved only using the \smt query.
-When such a diamond-shape appears multiple times, the same query to an \smt solver needs to be issued.
+However there might be a diamond-shape that can be resolved only using an \smt query.
+When such a diamond-shape appears multiple times, the same queries to an \smt solver needs to be issued.

 Caching of both, empty and equal, queries can bring a speed-up.
 There are various caching techniques to speed up \smt queries, that might work for the